Computer history - 1995

 Lotus became a part of IBM in 1995, making IBM the world's largest software company.

-Netscape went public at $28.00 a share and by the closing ended at $58.00 a share.
+Netscape went public at $28.00 a share and, by the closing ended, ended at $58.00 a share.

 Microsoft and General Electrics NBC television network form a partnership.

 SCO acquired Unix System source technology business from Novell Corporation.
-SCO also acquired UnixWare 2 operating system from Novell.
+SCO also acquired the UnixWare 2 operating system from Novell.

 The Learning Company was acquired by Softkey for $606 million in 1995.